gmh5225/Bubbles-Ai/README.md

 Thank you for your interest in **Bubbles-Ai**! 🙏😊

-inspiration came from my mentor
+forked inspiration came from my mentor